muktar74/ZamzamBankELearningAcademy/README.md

 ## 🔐 Security Best Practices

-With Supabase, your application is much more secure, but for a real production environment, you must enable **Row Level Security (RLS)**.
+With Supabase, your application is much more secure, but for a real production environment, you must enable and customize **Row Level Security (RLS)**.
+The provided setup script enables RLS and creates a basic set of policies, which is a great starting point.

 -   **What is RLS?** RLS allows you to write database policies that restrict which rows users can access or modify.
 For example:
     -   Users should only be able to view and edit their own profile in the `users` table.
     -   Users should only be able to modify their own progress in the `user_progress` table.
     -   Only users with the 'Admin' role should be able to create or delete courses.
 -   **Why is it important?** Without RLS, any user with your `anon` key could potentially access or modify any data in your database via the API.
--   **How to enable it:** In the Supabase Dashboard, go to **Authentication** -> **Policies**.
-You can write SQL policies for each table to define access rules.
+-   **How to customize it:** In the Supabase Dashboard, go to **Authentication** -> **Policies**.
+You can write or edit SQL policies for each table to define access rules.
 Please consult the [Supabase RLS documentation](https://supabase.com/docs/guides/auth/row-level-security) for detailed guides.

 ---